angular/templating/DESIGN.md

     * for `input.value` there is no difference
     * at least on Firefox (not in Chrome) there is a significant difference for adding/removing css classes: [benchmark](http://jsperf.com/attached-detached-nonstructural-dom-manip)
     * there is a difference when adding/removing nodes: [benchmark](http://jsperf.com/attached-detached-dom-manip)
-* Chrome (and maybe other browsers as well) coalesce layouts and paints that happen quickly after each other (e.g. in parralel `setTimeout(0)`).
+* Chrome (and maybe other browsers as well) coalesce layouts and paints that happen quickly after each other (e.g. in parallel `setTimeout(0)`).
 See [this](http://plnkr.co/edit/MzE5M4Ocz8LjSij5LsvA?p=preview) benchmark that updates 4 regions on the screen and look at the layout and paint events in the DevTools timeline.
 So using `requestAnimationFrame` to prevent paints / layouts is not always required!

 Note: in flush phase we only buffer structural changes, but not property changes to individual elements: